Call Today! Free Immediate Response (818) 781-1570

 There are a variety of potential legal defenses our Los Angeles criminal defense attorneys could utilize to defend you against charges of accessory after the fact, in violation of Penal Code Section 32.
 These legal defenses include:

-Lack of knowledge – In some cases, our lawyers may be able to show that you did not know the person had committed a felony crime.
-This would include situations where you may have helped conceal someone, but you simply had no knowledge a felony was committed.
+• Lack of knowledge – In some cases, our lawyers may be able to show that you did not know the person had committed a felony crime.
+This would include situations where you may have helped conceal someone, but you simply did not know that a felony was committed.
 If we are successful in creating reasonable doubt, you should not be found guilty of being an accessory after the fact.

-No felony crime – One of the main elements of the crime is that to be an accessory after the fact, a felony crime was committed.
-If our lawyers are able to show it was a misdemeanor offense, you can't be guilty of being an accessory after the fact.
+• No felony crime – One of the main elements of the crime is that, to be considered an accessory after the fact, a felony crime must have been committed.
+If our lawyers can demonstrate that it was a misdemeanor offense, you can't be guilty of being an accessory after the fact.

-If you are facing allegations of being an accessory after the fact, in violation of California Penal Code Section 32, you should call a Los Angeles criminal defense lawyer at Eisner Gorin LLP as soon as possible.
+Suppose you are facing allegations of being an accessory after the fact, in violation of California Penal Code Section 32.
+In that case, you should call a Los Angeles criminal defense lawyer at Eisner Gorin LLP as soon as possible.

 Related Content: